RocketSoftware/jcl-projcl-vscode-ext/README.md

 The following are the minimum requirements for **PRO/JCL for VS Code**:

 * **Zowe Explorer VS Code Extension**: This extension provides the user interface and services required to authenticate & access resources on the mainframe.
 Search for **Zowe Explorer** in Marketplace to find out more about this extension and install it.
+* **Connection Profile Using zosmf**: The **Zowe Explorer** must be able to connect to the mainframe using a connection profile of the type **zosmf**.
+This implies a z/OSMF server must be running on the mainframe and accepting REST API requests.
 * A valid user ID and credential for accessing mainframe resources & services using **Zowe Explorer** in VS Code.
 * **PRO/JCL 3.6.0** or higher version must be installed in the z/OS system.
 See ***PRO/JCL Installation*** for information on installing PRO/JCL for z/OS.
 * The latest monthly cumulative service for PRO/JCL must be applied.